On this page

 Beyond the main obesity cohort, TRIUMPH-1 embedded two "basket" sub-studies that produced the first reported retatrutide efficacy data for sleep apnea and the largest knee-OA dataset to date.[10]

-• Obstructive sleep apnea (n=243, moderate-to-severe): Retatrutide reduced the apnea-hypopnea index (AHI) by up to 36.1 events/hour (60.6%) from a baseline of 58.6 events/hour.
-This is brand-new efficacy evidence for retatrutide in OSA; the dedicated TRIUMPH-3 OSA trial has not yet reported.
+- Obstructive sleep apnea (n=243, moderate-to-severe): Retatrutide reduced the apnea-hypopnea index (AHI) by up to 36.1 events/hour (60.6%) from a baseline of 58.6 events/hour.
+These remain the only reported retatrutide sleep-apnea efficacy data.

 Where the evidence stands: The Phase 2 data is strong and well-published.
-Three Phase 3 topline readouts are now available — the pivotal TRIUMPH-1 (general obesity), TRIUMPH-4 (obesity/knee OA), and TRANSCEND-T2D-1 (T2D monotherapy) — and TRANSCEND-T2D-1 is now peer-reviewed in The Lancet.
-TRIUMPH-1 and TRIUMPH-4 remain press-release/conference data pending full publication.
-We are still waiting for TRIUMPH-2 (T2D + obesity), the dedicated TRIUMPH-3 (OSA) trial, plus FDA regulatory review.
+Five Phase 3 topline readouts are now available — TRIUMPH-1 (general obesity), TRIUMPH-2 (obesity with T2D), TRIUMPH-3 (severe obesity with heart disease), TRIUMPH-4 (obesity/knee OA), and TRANSCEND-T2D-1 (T2D monotherapy).
+Only TRANSCEND-T2D-1 is peer-reviewed; the four TRIUMPH readouts are still company press releases and conference presentations, which means independent reviewers have not yet examined the underlying data.
+Cardiovascular outcomes are not established, and FDA review has not begun.
 The evidence is maturing quickly, but retatrutide remains investigational.

 What the evidence shows